Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Introduction

 This article will be structured as follows.
-In Section \ref{sec:simple}, we first discuss some properties of hyper-lasso priors by comparing to Laplace and Gaussian using geometric illustration.
+In Section \ref{sec:simple}, we first discuss some properties of hyper-LASSO priors using comparisons to Laplace and Gaussian priors.
 In Section \ref{sec:meth}, we describe BLRHL in technical details.
-In Section \ref{sec:sim} we use simulated data sets to test our method and investigate the issue of choosing heaviness and scale.
-In Section \ref{sec:gene}, we report the analysis results by applying our methods to a real microarray data set with $p=6033$ related to prostate cancer.
-The article is concluded in Section \ref{sec:end} with discussions.
+In Section \ref{sec:sim} we use simulated datasets to test our method and investigate the issue of choosing heaviness and scale.
+In Section \ref{sec:gene}, we report the results of our analysis by applying our methods to a real microarray dataset related to prostate cancer with $p=6033$.
+The article is concluded in Section \ref{sec:end} with discussions of future work.